Flashky/learn-unity/Physics-2D.md

 1. Create a **2D Object Sprite**.

-For adding physics we need two different things:
+For adding physics we need three different things:

 - A Rigidbody which allows the sprite to be simulated by forces.
 - A Collider which allows the sprite to collide with other objects.